UWCS/rs118/resources/1/notes.md

 ## Hello World ([1.2](https://doc.rust-lang.org/book/ch01-02-hello-world.html) & [1.3](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html))

-Before we write any code, we need a new cargo project, or "crate".
+Before we write any code, we need a new Cargo project, or "crate".

 ```bash
 cargo new hello_world
 ```

-Open your new cargo project, and in the `hello_world` folder, you should see:
+Open your new Cargo project, and in the `hello_world` folder, you should see:

 - `Cargo.toml`, Cargo's config file, in [TOML](https://toml.io/en/) (Tom’s Obvious, Minimal Language) format.
 - `src/main.rs`
   - The `src` directory is where all source code should live
   - `main.rs` is the top-level source file in the crate.
 It's where the `main()` function should live.
-- A `.git` folder - cargo automatically `init`s a git repo for you.
+- A `.git` folder - Cargo automatically `init`s a git repo for you.
   - It also adds a default `.gitignore`

-Cargo has multiple commands that facilitate the building and running of rust projects
+Cargo has multiple commands that facilitate the building and running of Rust projects

 - `cargo run` will build and run your code, using `main::main` as the entry point
 - `cargo build` will just compile the crate